 State Inheritance Taxes

 An inheritance tax is a tax your heirs pay on the money they inherit from you.
-Instead of being charged as a lump sum against your estate, it’s paid separately by each heir on the money they inherit.
+Instead of being charged as a lump sum against your estate, it’s paid separately by each heir on the amount of their bequest.

 The six states with inheritance taxes are: